Entongsu/work/work_log.md

 1. I have rewrote the code for the shape matching, volumn and distance constrains.
 It seems that the volumn and distance constrains can function and put the deformed mesh toward the original volumn and distance.
 2. **Modification of the coding**
 1) shape matching: I have made the transformation function complete.
-2) volumn constrain: I have rewrote the coding refering to the [link](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics/blob/master/PositionBasedDynamics/PositionBasedDynamics.cpp), but I have problems about the stiffness
+2) volumn constrain: I have rewrote the coding refering to the [link](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics/blob/master/PositionBasedDynamics/PositionBasedDynamics.cpp), but I have problems about the stiffness.
-3) volumn constrain: I have rewrote the coding refering to the [link](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics/blob/master/PositionBasedDynamics/PositionBasedDynamics.cpp),but I have problems about the stiffness
+3) stretch constrain: I have rewrote the coding refering to the [link](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics/blob/master/PositionBasedDynamics/PositionBasedDynamics.cpp),but I have problems about the stiffness.
+It seems that the volumn constrain and stretch constrain function slowly and by combining them with shape matching, the model can function much better.

 ## week 3